ewanhowell5195/easy-tooltips/README.md

 <div data-tooltip="Multi-line tooltips<br>are supported too">Info</div>
 ```

 No additional setup is needed for Vue, React, Svelte, or other frameworks!
-Tooltips automatically attach to dynamic elements.
+Tooltips automatically update when the element updates!

 ## Advanced Usage